Skip to Main Content

 • Faculty representatives in the program under consideration nominated by tenured and tenure-track faculty involved in the program

-• An academic staff representative in the program under consideration, nominated by the chair/head of department or the coordinator of the areas in the program
+• An academic staff representative in the program under consideration, nominated by the chair/head of department or the coordinator of the areas in the program Commented [KR10]: I tried to have distinct names for each committee, to help with clarity.

 • A university staff representative in the program under consideration, nominated by the chair/head of department or the coordinator of the areas in the program